 We can’t say for certain if this short period of estrogen exposure is safe, but there have been no reports that females with breast cancer who undergo egg or embryo freezing are more likely to have the cancer return.
 Everyone’s situation is different and we encourage you to speak with your oncologist if you’re considering this.

 Also, females with estrogen receptor positive breast cancer often need to take endocrine therapy for up to 10 years after finishing chemotherapy or radiation therapy.
 It isn’t safe to become pregnant while on this treatment because there is a risk of birth defects.
 Most females with estrogen receptor positive breast cancer are advised to wait 10 years before attempting pregnancy.
 If you’re considering interrupting endocrine therapy to try to get pregnant before 10 years are up, discuss this with your oncologist.
-To learn more, ask your nurse for the resource Pregnancy After Treatment for Early Stage Breast Cancer or search for it on www.mskcc.org/pe.
+To learn more, read Pregnancy After Treatment for Early Stage Breast Cancer.

 Cost of egg and embryo freezing